-The maps that are associated with the Bikeways and Trails Facility Plan show locations of many proposed facilities as well as existing facilities.
-The updated map is based on the Mid-Region Council of Governments (MRCOG) Long Range Bikeway System map, as well as many Sector and Facility Plans prepared by or for the City of Albuquerque.
-Specific locations should be coordinated with the City's Trails Planner when developments are going through the design, planning, and construction process.
+General locations of many proposed facilities are shown on the MRCOG Long Range Bikeway System map, as well as many Sector and Facility Plans prepared by or for the City of Albuquerque.
+Specific locations should be coordinated with the City's Trails Planner.